Think, feel, and act rights-based

 A rights-based future?

-The shift in thinking from a needs- to a rights-based approach is in full swing, but it has not yet changed the practice of many institutions, both in the global North and the South.
-The old system which is based on funding relations (i.e., transferring money from rich to poor countries, north to south, from richer individuals to poorer ones), was long functioning under the banner of charity and doing good.
+The shift in thinking from a needs- to a rights-based approach is in full swing, but it has not yet changed the practice of many institutions in the global North and the South.
+The old system, based on funding relations (i.e., transferring money from rich to poor countries, north to south, from richer individuals to poorer ones), was long functioning under the banner of charity and doing good.
 Those unequal power relations are now often described as “neo-colonial.”
 Undeniably, the development architecture has colonial features.
-And they are resilient, as they go to the core of the question, how organizations are governed, and funded, how many and which kind of people they employ and how they try to create impact.
+They are resilient, as they go to the core of how organisations are governed and funded, how many and which kind of people they employ, and how they try to create impact.

-In other words, if development actors, such as donors, international NGOs or national civil society organizations want to transition to an approach based on collaboration, rights, and citizenship, they cannot just change the way they implement projects.
-They also need fundamental organizational change.
-Most organizations have started acting this way, but very few have turned their organizations upside-down.
+In other words, if development actors, such as donors, international NGOs, or national civil society organisations, want to transition to an approach based on collaboration, rights, and citizenship, they cannot just change the way they implement projects.
+They also need fundamental organisational change.
+Most organisations have started acting this way, but very few have turned their organisations upside down.

 What makes me optimistic is our work with youth.
-Here we realize that many young people – even in the most challenging parts of the world—have a strong sense of social justice and human rights, and a passion to change their society.
-Some of them engage in protests demanding responsible governance in their country or environmental movements, such as Friday for Future, but they also make up a new generation of development actors, civil society workers, journalists, and politicians.
+Here we realise that many young people – even in the most challenging parts of the world—have a strong sense of social justice, human rights, and a passion to change their society.
+Some of them engage in protests demanding responsible governance in their country or environmental movements, such as Fridays for Future.
+Still, they also make up a new generation of development actors, civil society workers, journalists, and politicians.
 Supporting this new generation in its journey, especially in fragile and transitional contexts, provides opportunities to build resilient, rights-based institutions and democracies and to make quicker transitions.
 We must ensure that the development actors embrace the rights-based approach in the next few years, not in the next few decades.

 Exercise for workshops:

-1. Define the rights-based approach and use the table to clarify the differences between needs-based versus a rights-based approach to your audience.
+1. Define the rights-based approach and use the table to clarify the differences between needs-based and rights-based approaches to your audience.
 Explain your own experiences and journey with both approaches.
 Where are you right now?

 2. Then ask the group to reflect on the following questions for five minutes:

-• What is your journey in relation to the needs-based and rights-based approach?
+What is your journey about the needs-based and rights-based approach?
 Have key events changed your perspective?

-• Is your organization rights- or needs-based?
+Is your organisation rights- or needs-based?
 And what does that mean for you?

 3. Divide the group into pairs and give them 10 minutes to discuss the three questions.

-4. Then open up the discussion in the plenary for another 10–15 minutes to go deeper into some concerns and conclude.
+4. Then, open the discussion in the plenary for another 10–15 minutes to explore some concerns further and conclude.

 Notes:

-[1] Dalit, also known as untouchable, is a term for people belonging to the lowest stratum castes in India.
+[1] Dalit, also known as untouchable, is a term for people belonging to India's lowest stratum of castes.
 Dalits were excluded from the four-fold varna system of Hinduism.

 About the Author:

-Joachim Schwarz is passionate about social justice and on a mission to support like-minded civil society actors and social entrepreneurs to become more powerful and innovative.
-Hence, in 2014 he left his NGO career to build the Civil Society Academy.
+Joachim Schwarz is passionate about social justice and on a mission to support like-minded civil society actors and social entrepreneurs in becoming more powerful and innovative.
+Hence, in 2014, he left his NGO career to build the Civil Society Academy.
 He is an outstanding facilitator and coach with expertise in social innovation, leadership, organisational change, and advocacy.
-After more than 20 years in Africa and Asia, he is now based in Berlin.
+After over 20 years in Africa and Asia, he is now based in Berlin.

 Comments